On Verge Of Impeachment Vote, First-Term, Moderate Democrats Weigh A Political Risk

 "I'm still in the process of reading all the testimony," said Pennsylvania Rep. Chrissy Houlahan, "and I will make a decision over the weekend."

-New York Rep. Anthony Brindisi was part of conversations earlier this week with a small group of Democratic members considering an alternate to impeachment in the form of censure of the president.
+New York Rep. Anthony Brindisi was part of conversations earlier this week with a small group of Democratic members considering an alternative to impeachment in the form of censure of the president.

 Now, he says he'll also weigh the impeachment decision in the coming days.